 Holdfast

-The network brings together scientists, tribes, fishermen, artists, and community volunteers across 14 regional groups.
-They survey tide pools, track species populations, and advocate for the communities who depend on a healthy coast.
+• Holdfast is a self-initiated rebrand for a California-based network protecting the state's 124 marine protected areas, bringing together scientists, tribes, fishermen, artists, and volunteers across 14 regional groups to steward the coastline and advocate for the communities who depend on it.

 • Brand Identity System